A Newsome High School soccer coach was arrested Thursday night on seven counts of unlawful sex with a 17-year-old girl.

 According to the Sheriff's Office, Lewis in January admitted the affair to a juvenile witness, saying he and the 17-year-old had been having a sexual relationship since February 2007.
 She is now 18.

-The trysts occurred in Lewis' Valrico home at 1505 Crooked Stick Drive, and also in his Jeep Wrangler, officials say.
+The trysts occurred in Lewis' Valrico home at 1505 Crooked Stick Drive, and also in his Jeep Wrangler, officials said.
 The teen also acknowledged the relationship to investigators.

 Lewis was arrested at his home and taken to the Orient Road Jail, where he was being held late Thursday in lieu of $52,500 bail.